-Just as the use of plastic for purchases is increasing, so, too, is credit card fraud.
-According to the Nilson Report in October 2016, global credit card and debit card fraud resulted in losses of $21.84 billion in 2015.
-Card issuer losses occurred mainly at the point of sale from counterfeit cards, while the largest merchant losses were driven by card-not-present (CNP) transactions when customers buy online or pick up in store.
+According to online statistics database Statista, the value of payment fraud losses in the United States rose from $5.6 billion in 2012 to an estimated $9.1 billion in 2018.
+Card issuer losses occurred mainly at the point of sale from counterfeit cards (on the decline), while the largest merchant losses were driven by card-not-present (CNP) transactions (on the rise) when customers buy online or pick up in store.

 - Percent of Americans who have been victims of credit card fraud: 10